Updated for The War Within pre-patch – 8/17/24. Mythic Loot section to be updated soon.

 Strategy

-To segue into strategy, Mythic bosses often have one or more additional mechanics to spice things up.
+To segue into strategy, Mythic bosses have one or more additional mechanics compared to heroic to spice things up.
 Changes can include doubling (or adding new) adds, doubling or overlapping of heroic mechanics, and entirely brand new mechanics, all of which can combine in terrifying and initially incomprehensible new ways.
 Some of the final bosses from prior expansions even had entirely new, secret phases.
 Understanding how these new mechanics mesh with the Normal and Heroic mechanics is paramount to success in Mythic.

 As is tradition, Mythic bosses in Dragonflight have more changes going from Heroic to Mythic, so while that won’t necessarily make them as bad Mistress Sassz’ine from Tomb from Legion, it will be a noticeable increase in difficulty compared to prior expansions where the group’s ability to cooperate and coordinate will be tested.
 Informative Mythic Mistress Sassz’ine video is located to below for reference.